-This can be your own custom template or, for Universal Access Responsive Web Application, the improved template.
-For example, to use the improved IntakeApplicationPDFTemplate.xsl template, download it from /EJBServer/components/WorkspaceServices/data/initial/ blob/IntakeApplicationPDFTemplate.xsl so you can upload it here.
+This can be your own custom template, or the improved template.
+For example, to use the improved IntakeApplicationPDFTemplate.xsl template, download it from /EJBServer/components/

+WorkspaceServices/data/initial/blob/IntakeApplicationPDFTemplate.xsl so you can upload it here.

 5. Click Check in template, and upload the new or updated template.